guillermofbriceno/bicantor/README.md

 The branch prediction engine uses a branch-target-buffer and G-share direction predictor.
 Only the first issue can process branches.
 In the fetch stage, two instructions are read simultaneously, moving on to decode and issue stages which will resolve issue-based dependencies by swapping or halting one of the issue pipelines for a single cycle.
 Execution includes full bypassing for both issues, and the core requires a quad-read, dual-write register file.

 ![Prototype Logisim Model](https://github.com/guillermofbriceno/bicantor/blob/main/docs/design_notes/core_prototype_model.png?raw=true)
+Prototype Logisim model, does not implement all stages and dependency logic.

 ### Tests
 There are two test systems used, pre-synthesis quicktests found in `tests/quicktests` and formal verification using `riscv-formal`.
 Quicktests are hand-made for sanity checking during development, checking common weakpoints in dependency and branching logic to ensure the execution flow remains relatively sound.